“School scenes or slapdash sightseeing

 “Try that again?
 Please, again with the respect.”
 She gestured to a small concrete planter box flush with peonies at the far corner of the balcony.
 After we closed the windows and all, she led me out of her studio, preparing to lock the white door behind us, then held up.
 “Who do you think I was sleeping with just before I left for Italy?
 Oops, which reminds me, I’d better water dear Athren down good before we go…”

-Upon reaching the hill crest, I ventured a look at the sweep of San Francisco Bay from here, how glassy, boxed apartment buildings dipped down Union Street to North Beach then back up again toward Coit Tower and Telegraph Hill—a great white wave that seemed more poster than real—like this was the oilcloth backdrop you took the snaps against, not a neighborhood in which people actually lived.
+Upon reaching the hill crest, I ventured a look at the sweep of San Francisco Bay from here, how glassy, boxed apartment buildings dipped down Union Street to North Beach then back up again toward Coit Tower and Telegraph Hill— like this was the oilcloth backdrop you took the snaps against, not a neighborhood in which people actually lived.
 Ahead of us, a carpet of city north rolled out from Swensens’ famed ice cream corner down all the way west to Cow Hollow, the Marina, then the Presidio treeline and the sea.
-But Syd munched a couple of table grapes I fed her and instead hung a hard right onto Hyde Street, meeting up with Rice-a-Roni placards affixed to the ass end of an outbound cable car.
+But Syd instead hung a hard right onto Hyde Street, meeting up with Rice-a-Roni placards affixed to the rear end of an outbound cable car.

-“Damn,” she flared, leaning on the horn, railing at a slow rolling trolley that, along with an opposing inbound streetcar, was all but blocking our way.
-“The shlubs, they’re bulging with tourists, and creep along like they own the place.”
+“Look at that, bulging with tourists, creeping along like they own the place,” she flared, leaning on the horn, railing at a slow rolling trolley that, along with an opposing inbound streetcar, was all but blocking our way.

-“Uh-huh,” I was too taken with the anachronistic cable car itself to start complaining.
-Bell clanging, waving riders strap clenching and hanging off the sides: The trolley swayed and bucked slowly along, a Hupmobile on a freeway.
+“Sorta do, don’t they?”
+I was too taken with the anachronistic cable car itself to start complaining.
+Bell clanging, waving riders strap clenching and hanging off the sides: The trolley swayed and bucked slowly along.
 That it still existed at all was miraculous; that it still actually functioned absurd.
-“Well, I for one could climb aboard.
-I mean, how can you get pissed at a museum piece like this?”
+“Well, I for one could stand a climb aboard.”

-“Antique, shmantique, hold on tight.”
+“Hold on tight, I’ve got something more important to show you.”
 She shot around the trolley through a sliver of wiggle room between it and the inbounder.
-“We’ll hit Lombard later…there’s lots of other crooked stuff to see going on here”
+“We’ll hit Lombard later, there’s lots of other crooked stuff to see going on here”

 In any case, I could hardly catch a freeze frame of The World’s Crookedest Street as we darted along the stretch of Russian Hill townhouses and tennis courts past Filbert and Greenwich, glean barely a snippet of sinuous Hydrangea beds hemming a congested stream of snaking, braking autos inching downward to Leavenworth.
 “How…later?”

-“Say what?”
-She honked and horned her way down Hyde to Bay Street, where she swerved around another of the bell-ringing jewels, into an oncoming lane of gargantuan tour buses.
-“Just try to get anywhere in a hurry around this town.
-Forget it.
-These blasted cable cars may be great for touristas, but half the people who live here would just as soon send every last one of the little buggers to L.A..”
+“Blasted cable cars,” she honked and horned her way down Hyde to Bay Street, where she swerved around another of the bell-ringing jewels, into an oncoming lane of gargantuan tour buses.
+“I swear, half the people who live along the Hyde Line would just as soon let them roll right down into the Bay.”

-“Hell, ship them to Boulder, we’ll run them to Denver and back.”
+“Tell that to the straphangers on that thing.”
 I didn’t press it, nor could I bear to keep track of her racy maneuvering, instead fixing straight ahead on the clamoring Hyde Street Pier at the base of this brakedrum-burning hill, with ghostly Alcatraz Island structures above and beyond.

 Syd aced into a leveled off truck zone on North Point Street, then revved sharply before cutting the ignition, as if announcing our arrival.
 “There, that wasn’t so bad.
-And it’s just past delivery time, so we’re home free.
-You must be a lucky charm, flash.
-Unbelievable.”
+And it’s just past delivery time, so we should be home free, parking wise.
+Unreal, you must be a lucky charm after all.”

-“Ever think of moonlighting as an ambulance driver?”
-I pried my fingers from the handgrip, fruit bag trapped between my feet.
+“Um, wouldn’t exactly go that far,” I pried my fingers from the handgrip, fruit bag trapped between my feet—that lost Satalisman painfully re-orbiting to mind.

 We stepped out to a row of several Hyde Street cable cars waiting to roll down to some sort of a turnaround—a Lazy Susan, Syd called it.
 At line’s head, we found a MUNI gripman releasing to send his trolley clacking across Beach Street, bell ringing loudly, settling onto the roundtable, where he proceeded to dismount and tug at the car’s forerail, while his conductor pushed likewise at its rear.
 A half-block queue of tourists encircled this revolving ritual, cheering the crew on, to the accompaniment of strolling fiddlers and banjo players.
 They’d play anything for a few nickels, and these pigeons seemed to be particularly fare game—perfectly captive until they could pile aboard a downtown-bound car, coughing up their cigarettes and coinage.